-7. Make sure the final document is formatted and spaced so each page ends somewhere in the middle of a sentence and it’s obvious the first word of the next page finishes the sentence.
+7. Make sure the final document is formatted and spaced so each page ends somewhere in the middle of a sentence and it’s obvious the first word of the next page finishes (or continues) the sentence.
 (NOTE: The total number of pages of the completed document in its entirety should be listed as the last line of the final page of the document, ie: “page three of three pages”).

 8. “Renew” your Power of Attorney from time to time, especially if you are not an elderly person at the time this document is executed.
 (This reinforces to the court that you have not changed your mind over the years and just failed to update your Power of Attorney.)